EYFS 2021 – Meeting Requirements

 In Summary…

-the NEW EYFS 2021 Framework requires us to:
+the EYFS Framework requires us to:

 ⭐ Use the four overarching principles